-Voters from around New Mexico overwhelmingly supported these much-needed GO improvement bonds for the past four cycles (2012, 2014, 2016 and 2018), and then, just as now, investing in the future of higher education in New Mexico, did not increase taxes.
+Voters from around New Mexico overwhelmingly supported these much-needed GO improvement bonds for the past five cycles (2012, 2014, 2016, 2018 and again in 2020), and then, just as now, investing in the future of higher education in New Mexico, did not increase taxes.

 |Center for Collaborative Arts